j-holub/Node-MPV/readme.md

 ## Promises

-As stated above, *every single method* of **Node-MPV** returns a **Promise**.
+If, for some reason, you don't want to use the `async/await` synthax, you can use Promises the old fashioned way. *Every single method* of **Node-MPV** returns a **Promise**.
 This means you will have to create a promise chain to control the player.
 The promise will be *resolved* if everything went fine and possibly returns some information and it will be *rejected* with a proper error message if something went wrong.

 ```JavaScript
 mpv.start()